Wynergyy/WyneOS/docs/architecture.md

-WyneOS Genesis is a modular, safe, local-only system with five core components:
+WyneOS Genesis is built from five modular pillars:

-1\.
+\## 1.
 WAR Runtime

-&nbsp;  Simple route execution engine.

-2\.
+A simple routing engine that executes registered handlers in a local-only environment.

+\## 2.
 DataFabric

-&nbsp;  Local key-value data layer.

-3\.
+A transparent key-value storage layer for in-memory data.

+\## 3.
 WyneID

-&nbsp;  Transparent identity object with user-controlled claims and consent.
+Identity object for holding claims and user-controlled consent flags.

-4\.
+\## 4.
 GuardianMesh

-&nbsp;  Manual event recording system.
+Manual event log with timestamped entries.

-5\.
+\## 5.
 WYNE-UI

-&nbsp;  Minimal UI components (local rendering only).
+Simple UI primitives for non-interactive output.

-All modules avoid:
+All modules:

+\- run entirely locally

+\- require manual invocation

-\- networking
+\- perform no networking

-\- telemetry

-\- automation
+\- contain no automation

-\- system access

-The entire platform is designed for safety, clarity, and long-term maintainability.
+\- operate in safe mode

+This architecture is clear, inspectable, and maintainable.